unicode-org/icu4x/docs/tutorials/intro.md

 This concludes this introduction tutorial.

-With the help of `DateTimeFormat`, `Locale` and `DataProvider` we formatted a date to polish, but that's just a start.
+With the help of `DateTimeFormat`, `Locale` and `DataProvider` we formatted a date to Japanese, but that's just a start.

 The scope of internationalization domain is broad and there are many components with non-trivial interactions between them.